NPR Obtains Final Approval of National Class Action Settlement With State Farm

 After six years of difficult litigation led by NPR, a proposed settlement was reached.
 The approved settlement class consists of almost 200,000 members.
 Based on the approved settlement, class members submitting approved claims will receive reimbursement in the total amount of the alleged underpayment – 20% of the value of the structural loss claim, subject to certain discreet limitations.
 In addition, NPR was able to obtain changes in the way State Farm handled its payment of contractors’ overhead and profit and also require State Farm to make certain disclosures in its claim handling process to raise awareness among policyholders of such payments as policy benefits.
 The estimated total benefit to the class was approximately $500,000,000.
 Based on the size of the class benefit and the skill and outstanding leadership NPR showed throughout the litigation, the court awarded attorney fees in the amount of $40,000,000.

-NPR Partners Cary Patterson and Michael Angelovich and associates Christopher Johnson and Chad Ihrig led the litigation for NPR.
+NP Partners Cary Patterson and Michael Angelovich and associate Chad Ihrig led the litigation for NPR.